Posted on April 24th, 2014 No comments

 Go out in the world and work like money doesn’t matter, Sing as if no one is listening, Love as if you have never been hurt, and Dance as if no one is watching – Victor Hugo

 We worked around the house and in the garden most of the day.
-At 3:00 we decided it was time to rest and get cleeaned up for this evenings dinner-dance at Old Ranch!
+At 3:00 we decided it was time to rest and get cleaned up for this evenings dinner-dance at Old Ranch!

-We left right at 8:30 to go home and geat ready for the doctors tomorrow.
-We watched the end of the movie “Trouble With Tess” before crashing!
+We left right at 8:30 to go home and get ready for the doctors tomorrow.
+We watched the end of the movie “Guarding Tess” before crashing!

 Posted on March 8th, 2014 No comments

 My green thumb came only as a result of the mistakes I made while learning to see things from the plant’s point of view. ~H. Fred Dale